-You must complete Step 6 if any portion of Line 35, base income or net loss, is derived outside Illinois.
-If you do not complete all of Step 6, we may issue a notice and demand proposing 100 percent of income be allocated to Illinois.
+You must check the box on Line B and complete all lines of Step 6 if any portion of Line 35, base income or loss, is derived outside Illinois, or you have any income or loss to report on Lines 36, 37, 44, or 45.

+If you do not complete all of Step 6, Lines 36 through 46, we may issue a notice and demand proposing 100 percent of income be allocated to Illinois, or in the case of a loss return, a notice indicating none of your loss as being allocated to Illinois.